pratha16/CCNA-Labs/Ethernet LAN Switching/Ethernet LAN Switching.md

 1. If PC1 pings to PC3, what messages will be sent over the network, and which devices will receive them?

    Message Sequence:

    PC1 sends an ARP request:

-        - Who has 192.168.1.3 (PC3)?
+        Who has 192.168.1.3 (PC3)?

-        - This is a Layer 2 broadcast (FFFF:FFFF:FFFF).
+        This is a Layer 2 broadcast (FF:FF:FF:FF:FF:FF).

-        - All devices on the LAN (PC2, SW1, SW2, PC3, PC4) will receive the ARP request.
+        All devices on the LAN (PC2, SW1, SW2, PC3, PC4) will receive the ARP request.

     PC3 replies with an ARP reply (unicast):

-        - Sent only to PC1's MAC address.
+        Sent only to PC1's MAC address.

+        Switches will forward to the correct port based on their MAC tables (initially, this may still be via flooding).

     PC1 sends ICMP Echo Request ("ping") to PC3:

-        - Now knows PC3's MAC, so the packet is unicast.
+        Now knows PC3's MAC, so the packet is unicast.

+        Switches may still flood if MAC tables are not learned yet.

+        Eventually, the frame will reach PC3.

     PC3 sends ICMP Echo Reply to PC1:

-        - Also unicast, delivered back across switches.
+        Also unicast, delivered back across switches.

 3. Send the ping and use Packet Tracer's 'simulation mode' to verify your answer.